StratifyLabs/StratifyBlog/content/tutorials/2013-12-04-Operators.md

 | 0 | 1 | 0 |
 | 1 | 0 | 0 |
 | 1 | 1 | 1 |

+For "xor", represented by `^`, the output is one if exactly one input is one.
+A truth table is typically used to document the output of binary bit-wise operators.
+The following is the truth table for & where x and y are inputs and z is the output.

 **XOR (^)**